rhuynh502/AIE_CGS_AI/README.md

 ***

-***KEEP IN MIND, GENETIC ALGORITHM NEURAL NETWORKS WILL GENERATE THE SOLUTION IT THINKS IS THE BEST AND WILL NOT ALWAYS BE THE SAME AS THE SOLUTION YOU WANT***
+<font color="red">***KEEP IN MIND, GENETIC ALGORITHM NEURAL NETWORKS WILL GENERATE THE SOLUTION IT THINKS IS THE BEST AND WILL NOT ALWAYS BE THE SAME AS THE SOLUTION YOU WANT***</font>

 ***